Andy-Hutton/reading-notes/class-02.md

 ## Further reading
 ![book-cover](https://user-images.githubusercontent.com/122787650/212730970-f850c698-1092-4123-9cab-dce2759c3373.jpg)
-If you wanted to learn mor about MD you could visit <https://www.markdownguide.org/book/>
+If you wanted to learn more about MD you could buy this book <https://www.markdownguide.org/book/>

 Take your Markdown skills to the next level.
 Learn Markdown in 60 pages.
 Designed for both novices and experts, The Markdown Guide book is a comprehensive reference that has everything you need to get started and master Markdown syntax.
+Or other options are available!
+There are lots of *free* resources on the internet such as the links below!

 ## Things I want to know more about
 This is a place to write down any questions that I may have.